 - Issues being carried in the body and the emotions coming into awareness and being let go

 Mindfulness takes various forms in sessions with me based on the needs of each client, and there is both structured and unstructured mindfulness practice.
-One thing I will guarantee is that it is less about forcing anything (such as internal silence) and and more about allowing and accepting experience so that it can do what it is meant to do – come and go, rather than stay and lead to suffering.
+One thing I will guarantee is that it is less about forcing anything (such as internal silence) and more about allowing and accepting experience so that it can do what it is meant to do – come and go, rather than stay and lead to suffering.

 Through years of my personal practice and the experience I have gained as a therapist and in trainings, I have learned when to use what mindfulness techniques and with whom.
 Sadly, many of my clients who had tried mindfulness before our sessions had not had positive experiences, or believed they were incapable of being mindful.
 It is a mission of mine to advocate for mindfulness education and practice.
-Over time I will be adding more and more resources to my Resources section in support of accessible practice for all.

 If you want to experience how mindful-experiential counselling can improve your mental health, request a free 20-minute consultation today.